holguinj/puppet-docs/source/puppet/3/reference/ssl_move_me.markdown

 These tools and protocols can sometimes present a steep learning curve for new Puppet users.
 This page provides background knowledge about how SSL and certificates work, and is aimed at giving new Puppet users enough fluency with these concepts to read and understand the rest of the SSL documentation on this site.
 Once you are familiar with the basic concepts, other documentation on this site has practical instructions about how to manage certificates and security.
 See the [list of resources][ssl_links_inpage] at the bottom of this page for details.

 Note that this background information is vastly simplified and glosses over any number of implementation complexities.
-If you're interested in learning more, it should provide enough context and vocabulary to research these topics in more depth. ([The Wikipedia page on PKI][wiki_pki] may be a good starting place; after that, we recommend hitting the library or your local technical book store.)
+If you're interested in learning more, it should provide enough context and vocabulary to research these topics in more depth.
+(The Wikipedia pages on [PKI][wiki_pki] and [TLS/SSL][wiki_tls] may be a good starting place; after that, we recommend hitting the library or your local technical book store.)

 Public Key Cryptography